acse-2020/acse2020-acse9-finalreport-acse-yl2020/README.md

 While the most of the pkl files used to scale, store the data are over limitations, here we shared the link in case want to have a look: [large files](https://drive.google.com/drive/folders/19xJlN0VifwOlvj-y9aungSZKTPPyv4J7?usp=sharing).
 The link includes the latent variables (43 and 16), GAN model generator...

-The ClarenceCentre data could either be obtained by Wget command provided in the [SVD-AE, PCA, NMF with GAN training]() or the link of [google drive](https://drive.google.com/drive/folders/1ckjONW4EyLBkWUcJE7JqG-RZDz376X4G?usp=sharing).
+The ClarenceCentre data could either be obtained by Wget command provided in the [Compression_and_training](src/Compressions and training/Compression_and_training.ipynb) or the link of [google drive](https://drive.google.com/drive/folders/1ckjONW4EyLBkWUcJE7JqG-RZDz376X4G?usp=sharing).

 ## License